akhmadkresna/scvngr666.github.io/_posts/2016-06-10-dynamic-domain-many2one.markdown

   if self.is_other is False:
   	if 'is_other' in selected_categ :
   		selected_categ.remove ('is_other')
+{% endhighlight %}

+Now we write the code for set the many2one domain based on list that have been initialized through the conditional before.

+{% highlight ruby %}
   #=> now we set the many2one field domain with the list of selected ids.
   res.update({
   	'domain' : {